[Skip to Content]

 • Crisis Text Line provides free, anonymous crisis intervention via text https://www.crisistextline.org/

 Please note that Student Counseling does not provide 24-hour crisis services.
 Phone messages left after business hours will not be received until the following business day.
-Students in crisis during business hours may call 464-3138.
+Students in crisis during business hours may call 464-3120.
 Let the secretary know that your need is urgent when you call.
-We will return your call as soon as possible to determine if follow-up assistance or intervention may be indicated.

 For more options in crisis situations: